8 Fun Things To Do In Aberdeen | [Updated 2022]

-We’ve selected some hidden gems for you to explore in Aberdeen whilst studying here, it’s safe to say you definitely won’t be bored in this gorgeous, historical city.
+We’ve selected some hidden gems for you to explore in this Scottish city whilst studying here, it’s safe to say you definitely won’t be bored in this gorgeous, historical city!

 The Aberdeen Maritime museum situated on the historic Shiprow near the harbour tells the story of the city’s long relationship with the sea.